Biden's prime-time speech: Trumpism threatens democracy

 The White House intended the speech to unite familiar themes: holding out bipartisan legislative wins on guns and infrastructure as evidence that democracies “can deliver,” pushing back on GOP policies on guns and abortion that Biden says are out of step with most people’s views, and rejecting efforts to undermine confidence in the nation’s election or diminish its standing abroad.

-The challenges have only increased since the tumult surrounding the 2020 election and the Jan.
-6, 2021, attack on the U.S. Capitol.
+The challenges have only increased since the tumult surrounding the 2020 election and the Capitol attack.

 Lies surrounding that presidential race have triggered harassment and death threats against state and local election officials and new restrictions on mail voting in Republican-dominated states.
 County election officials have faced pressure to ban the use of voting equipment, efforts generated by conspiracy theories that voting machines were somehow manipulated to steal the election.